Overworked and exhausted, warehouse workers brace for a frenzied holiday rush

 “What if somebody does come down with covid?” said Ellen Reese, chair of labor studies at the University of California at Riverside.
 “The best measure is to shut the place down and sanitize it, but if there is pressure to get things out on time, is the employer really going to give everybody the time to quarantine and disinfect everything?
 Workers may feel the pressure to go to work anyway in an unsanitized workplace, possibly exposing themselves to the coronavirus.”

-“It creates very uncomfortable choices for people to make: earn a living or stay safe.” she said.
+“It creates very uncomfortable choices for people to make: Earn a living or stay safe.” she said.

 An Amazon employee who works at a warehouse in Robbinsville, N.J., says she often thinks about quitting but needs to support herself and her young son.
-A number of her colleagues have stopped showing up to work, she said, either because they’re worried about their health or because the work is so physically grueling.
+A number of her colleagues have stopped showing up for work, she said, either because they’re worried about their health or because the work is so physically grueling.
 (Amazon’s founder and chief executive, Jeff Bezos, owns The Washington Post.)

 Booming demand during the pandemic has boosted Amazon’s fortunes: The company’s stock price has nearly doubled since mid-March, pushing Bezos’s personal worth above $200 billion.
 Sales rose 40 percent in the most recent quarter, as customers spent more on essentials like groceries and safety products.

 As a result, the employee said, she has been working 11 hours a day, five days a week.
-She expects her schedule to become even more grueling in the coming weeks, as the company prepares for its busy Prime Day sale, reported to be scheduled for early October, and the subsequent holiday rush.
+She expects her schedule to become even more grueling in coming weeks, as the company prepares for its busy Prime Day sale, reported to be scheduled for early October, and the subsequent holiday rush.

 “It’s long hours on your feet all night in a hot warehouse that’s extremely loud,” said the employee, who is in her 40s and spoke on the condition of anonymity because she fears losing her job.
 “With peak [season] coming, it will be cramped and harder to stay six feet apart.”